CESNET/metacentrum-accounting/cloud/README.md

-# API for getting data from MetaCentrum's OpenNebula
+# API for getting data from MetaCentrum's cloud

-Classes for mapping JSON data coming from OpenNebula.
+Classes for mapping JSON data coming from cloud.